stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 each device, but these attributes are not included in the device information returned by `get_device_info()`.

-??? k8s "Expand to see an example `device_info` result."
+??? json "Expand to see an example `device_info` result."

     ```json
     Device info: {